- Need gas-powered tree cutter?

 A chainsaw is a handheld mechanical saw that is typically used for cutting and trimming overgrown trees.

-Its main features include a gas- or battery-powered motor that drives the cutting mechanism consisting of a guide bar and a rotating chain.
+Its main attributes include a gas- or battery-powered motor that drives the cutting mechanism consisting of a guide bar and a rotating chain.
 This chain is fitted with a series of teeth that cut into the wood or timber being cut.

 Chainsaws can be used for a wide range of tasks including cutting down trees, cutting branches and tree limbs, pruning shrubs, trimming hedges, and more.

-They can also be used to cut timber into lumber and prepare firewood.Firefighters even use chainsaws to cut firebreaks in the event of a forest or bush fire.
+You can use them to cut timber into lumber and prepare firewood.
+Firefighters even use chainsaws to cut firebreaks in the event of a forest or bushfire.

 Still, other uses of chainsaws include making chainsaw art from quality wood or ice.